baleada/docs/src/prose/recognizeable-effects/index.md

   {
     // Options object has a `recognizeable` property
     recognizeable: {
-      // Pass the function's result to options.recognizeable.handlers
+      // Pass the function's result to options.recognizeable.effects
-      handlers: touchdragdrop()
+      effects: touchdragdrop()
     }
   }
 )